KeepFloyding/keepfloyding.github.io/_posts/2021-01-03-config-arch.md

 The command launches the `drun` mode of Rofi and the `kb-cancel` flag is there to close Rofi when you hit the `Super` key.
 Make sure to select a sequence of keys that you are sure won't be used by any other keyboard shortcuts.

-You can configure other things like enabling the usage of different modes and changing the appearance of the application.
-This is all defined in **~/.config/rofi/config.rasi**.
+You can also configure other settings like enabling the usage of different modes and changing the appearance of the application by creating and editting **~/.config/rofi/config.rasi**.
 Here is a sample config file (shamelessly taken from the Arch Labs distro because of their super cool design):
 ```
 configuration {
  modi: "window,drun,ssh,file-browser";